healthykitchen101/healthykitchen101.com/ice-makers/reviews/best.md

 You can expect around **284 grams per basket** within an average time of **87 minutes**.
 Ice quality varied somewhat and although measured against a high benchmark, we found the performance to be good for its size.

+### Other Machines We Have Tested

+*   [**AGLucky HZB-12/B**](https://healthykitchen101.com/ice-makers/reviews/aglucky/aglucky-ice-maker-hzb-12b/)**:** A worthy competitor especially in terms of ice bullet size, quality, as well as overall capacity.
+Its performance is better than the Silonn, but the build quality is rather average and the ice basket a low quality generic design.
+*   [**EUHomy IM-01-WA**](https://healthykitchen101.com/ice-makers/reviews/euhomy/euhomy-ice-maker-im-01-wa/)**:** The EUHomy has excellent build quality and non-generic custom made parts.
+However, it falls short in terms of performance with time, capacity, and ice quality all much lower than competitive machines.
+*   [**Igloo (Nostalgia)**](https://healthykitchen101.com/ice-makers/reviews/igloo/igloo-portable-ice-maker-26-lb-handle/)**:** The Igloo is attractive for its retro-design and nice color range.
+It disappointed with performance and is not a machine we recommend.

 Things That Affect Good Ice Makin
 ---------------------------------